Nagarhole National Park and Tiger Reserve

 Reptiles: Frequently spotted reptile varieties are: mugger, vine snake, rat snake, bamboo pit viper, Russel’s viper and Indian rock python.
 Indian monitor lizard and the common toad are also found.

 Insects: The reserve is rich in insect variety so much so that extensive studies on insect biodiversity have been carried out here.
 There are known 96 varieties of dung beetles 60 species of ants.
 The unusual ant species of jumping ants are also residents of Nagarhole.
 They are known to jump up to a metre high.

 Avifauna: The Park is officially recognized as an important bird area and is home to 270 bird species.
 Some of these species are darters, red-headed vulture, Malabar grey hornbill, white-bellied treepie, etc. The ‘critically endangered’ Oriental white-backed vulture is also seen here.

 Safari Details – Nagarhole National Park

 A jungle safari at Nagarhole is a must-do thing.
 Afterall, who would want to miss out on the beautiful landscape of this place and bewildering wildlife variety!
 If lucky, you may catch glimpses of a Bengal tiger or the swift leopard.
 Don’t forget to bring your camera along since your moments here will be prized memories.

 Three different kinds of safari are available at Nagarhole:

 Jeep Safari: You can roam around the park in an open-top jeep and savor the sights of small and large Nagarhole denizens.

 Boat Safari: This takes you from your resort upstream on the River Kabini and brings you to the dividing area of Bandipur and Nagarhole National Parks.
 You can take a look at various animals congregating at the river banks.
-Marsh crocosdiles and water birds may also make appearances.
+Marsh crocodiles and water birds may also make appearances.

 Coracle Ride: Coracle is a round-shaped boat designed for waters of Indian rivers.
 You can take a ride in one and drift down the Kabini River.
 This journey is adrenaline inducing as well as calming one.